Is The Knot Worth It for Vendors? 7 Eye-Opening Pros and Cons

 5. Fully Booked Venue – The Smartest Alternative

-Let me be real for a second—if you’re like most wedding venue owners I talk to, you’re tired of pouring money into Knot advertising or WeddingWire listings, only to end up with a handful of low-quality leads that ghost after the first email.
+Let me be real for a second—many wedding venue owners I talk to feel frustrated with their Knot or WeddingWire spend, saying they often get leads that don’t convert or couples who stop responding after the first email.
 It’s frustrating, right?

 That’s exactly why I helped create Fully Booked Venue—a marketing system built specifically for wedding venues.
 We designed it to fix the very problems that make platforms like The Knot so hit-or-miss.